giladnavot/BroadleafCommerce-demo/.swm/order-tax-calculation-process.0m3s9t83.sw.md

 # Applying tax factor

-`applyTaxFactor` applies the calculated tax factor to the taxable amount.
+<SwmToken path="/core/broadleaf-framework/src/main/java/org/broadleafcommerce/core/pricing/service/tax/provider/SimpleTaxProvider.java" pos="119:5:5" line-data="    protected void applyTaxFactor(List&lt;TaxDetail&gt; taxes, BigDecimal taxFactor, Money taxMultiplier) {">`applyTaxFactor`</SwmToken> applies the calculated tax factor to the taxable amount.
 If the tax factor is non-zero, it either updates the existing tax record or creates a new one.
 If the tax factor is zero, it removes the existing tax record.

 ```java
     protected void applyTaxFactor(List<TaxDetail> taxes, BigDecimal taxFactor, Money taxMultiplier) {